• FB

 Pressure Cooker Guinness Corned Beef with Cabbage, Potatoes & Carrots

 Find the recipe card at the end of the post.
-Make sure to read the content as it contains chef tips, substitution options, answers to FAQs to help you succeed the first time around!
+Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

-All of the amazing flavors as my infamous crockpot Guinness corned beef done in just 93 minutes all thanks to the wonders of the pressure cooker!
+All of the amazing flavors as my famous crockpot Guinness corned beef done in just 93 minutes all thanks to the wonders of the pressure cooker!
 Hands down the BEST Corned Beef with Cabbage, Potatoes, and Carrots recipe ever!

 My Guinness Crock Pot Corned Beef and Cabbage recipe is one of the most iconic corned beef recipes on the web.
 Since posting it 4 years ago it’s been liked/tweeted/pinned/shared millions upon millions of times.
 Simply put, it’s amazing and it’s easy.